-These subjects can all go towards the Associate Diploma in Horticulture if you wish.
+These subjects can all provide credits toward an Associate Diploma in Horticulture.

 Understanding soil is important if you are to succeed in maintaining its quality as a growing medium for plants and also to make sure you are provided the soil conditions plants need.

 Soil is important to plants in providing the following: